Ody950/LINQ-in-Manhattan/README.md

 ## Descreption

-In this console application, I have deserializes the json to the data, and then use LINQ Query statements and LINQ method then prints the requested data to the console.library by the user.
+In this console application, I have deserializes the json to the data, and then use LINQ Query statements and LINQ method then prints the requested data to the console.

 ## How it work